Important COVID-19 travel guidance

 For further information please refer to the US Government’s travel page.

 Your passport should be valid for the proposed duration of your stay.
 You don’t need any additional period of validity on your passport beyond this.

 The US Customs and Border Protection programme Global Entry gets pre-approved travellers through border control faster at some US airports.
 If you’re a British citizen you can now register to get a UK background check on GOV.UK.
 If you pass the background checks, you’ll be invited to apply for Global Entry.

 UK Emergency Travel Documents

-The US Food and Drug Administration (FDA) imposes restrictions and prohibitions on the import of certain prescription drugs into the US.
-The US Department for Homeland Security website contains further information and advice on bringing pharmaceuticals and controlled substances into the US.
-If you have any questions about whether you can bring a specific pharmaceutical into the United States, contact the FDA, Division of Import Operations and Policy, on 1-888-463-6332.
+There are restrictions and prohibitions on the import of certain prescription drugs into the US.
+The US Department of Homeland Security website contains further information and advice on bringing medicines into the US.

 Travelling with children

-If a child (under the age of 18) is traveling with only one parent or someone who is not a parent or legal guardian, you may be asked to provide certain documents at the border.
-For further information, see the website of the US Customs and Border Protection.
+If a child (under the age of 18) is travelling with only one parent or someone who isn’t a parent or legal guardian, you may be asked to provide certain documents at the border.
+For further information, see the US Customs and Border Protection website.

 It’s possible to travel to the USA after you’ve been to Cuba.
 However, you may wish to take supporting documents about the purpose of your trip to Cuba in case you’re questioned by US immigration officials at the port of entry on arrival in the USA.
 If you have any further questions or concerns, contact the nearest US Embassy or Consulate.